Flowpack/Flowpack.DecoupledContentStore/README.md

 - Publish a full, read-only snapshot of your live content to Redis in a so-called *Content Release*
 - allows for *incremental publishing*; so if a change is made, only the needed pages are re-rendered.
 This is *integrated with the Neos Content Cache*; so cache flushings work correctly.
--Integration with Neos workspace publishing for automatic incremental publishing to the Content Store
+- Integration with Neos workspace publishing for automatic incremental publishing to the Content Store
 - Configurable Content Store format, decoupled from the internal representation in Neos.
 - Extensibility: Enrich content releases with your custom data.